actions/delete-package-versions/README.md

   # Defaults to 1.
   num-old-versions-to-delete:

+  # The min number of latest versions to never delete.
+  # Defaults to 1.
+  min-versions-to-keep:

   # The token used to authenticate with GitHub Packages.
   # Defaults to github.token.
   # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.